 - Adolescent and Pre-Adolescent girls.
 We treat a significant number of teenage girls and young adults with bioidentical hormones.
 The most common are progesterone and thyroid.
 Most of them are deficient in the hormone D3.
 Higher D3 intake is associated with the girls’ ability to keep healthy bones.
 A Boston-based study last year found a lower risk of stress fractures in adolescent and pre-adolescent girls that had a higher intake of D3.
 Stress fractures occur when the force on a bone is greater than the bone’s ability to withstand said stress.

-For this study, doctors at Children’s Hospital Boston looked at data from over 6,500 girls whose ages spanned from nine to 15, between 1996 and 2001.
+For this study, providers at Children’s Hospital Boston looked at data from over 6,500 girls whose ages spanned from nine to 15, between 1996 and 2001.
 During a subsequent, seven-year period of study, stress fractures occurred in just under four percent of the girls.
 Girls whose D3 intake from supplements was among the top 20 percent of those studies had half the risk of stress fracture than participants in the lower 20th percentile of D3 intake.

 For more information on the hormone D3, contact Natural Bio Health at 1-800-208-9881 or visit us at www.naturalbiohealth.com.
 Testing of D3 can be arranged at any of our of bioidentical hormones, medical weight loss and functional medicine clinics located in Austin, San Antonio, College Station and Odessa, Texas or by calling our toll free number.